felixlopz/hubrise-test-task/content/apps/uber-eats/en/configuration.md

 ### Service Types

 Service types such as Uber Eats delivery, restaurant delivery, takeaway, or eat-in might require the corresponding ref code entry.
-Refer to your connected EPOS documentation on the HubRise website to verify.
+Refer to your EPOS documentation on the HubRise website to verify.

 Additionally, from this section you can choose to mark Uber Eats orders as delivery orders or collection orders.
 This is useful if you have specific business requirements for financial reporting.